Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some later voyages:

-Note that all the KMS and MKS convoys mentioned on this page will be added to my own Convoys section in due course.
-In the meantime, the ships sailing in them are named in the section listing ships in all KMS convoys, and the section for ships in all MKS convoys.
+The KMS and MKS convoys mentioned on this page will be added to my own Convoys section in due course.
+In the meantime, the ships sailing in them (and escorts) are named at ships in all KMS convoys and ships in all MKS convoys.
 As will be seen, Bosphorus appears in Convoy KMS 66 in Oct.-1944 (bound for Port Said - again, please see the Voyage Record).

 POST WAR: